mypreview/GEO-Top-Bar/docs/how-to-change-message-bar-button-text-color.md

 # How to Change Button Text Color?

-The button text color property applies solid colors to the message bar button text and default country modal window button content.
+The button text color property applies solid colors to the message bar and default country modal window button text content.

 !> Unlike hex codes, these values allow for transparency (alpha), which can be super useful.